Puquios/secure-foundry/README.md

 An interesting pipeline that demonstrates a few more advanced delivery pipeline capabilties

 - Package Application
-    + Basic ant build to package a war file that includes best available translation from the Globalization project
+    + Basic ant build to package a war file
 - Security Scanning
     + Leverages code scan security services to inspect war archive for security vunerabilities, provides a link to a dashboard of versioned security reports that map to the versioned application archives.
 - Deploy Stage